 Irrigating eucalyptus trees is most important in the first couple of years, but even established trees need a regular watering schedule.
 Eucalyptus are evergreen trees and do not recover well from wilting.
 Deciduous trees have the option to drop their leaves to conserve moisture and make recovery more possible, but evergreens keep their leaves.
 The leaves draw much of the moisture and evaporation, which drains the tree of water.

 Overwatering eucalyptus trees is a possible result of over vigilance.
 Young trees only require 1 to 2 gallons (3-6 L.) of water during the dry months.
 This can occur once per week in most soils but may require irrigating daily in sandy soils in full sun.

 The actual rate once the tree has grown will vary due to soil porosity and site but, on average, the soil should be moist 3 feet (1 m.) down into the earth.
 Young trees should be moist 2 feet (61 cm.) down.
 It is important to keep expanding the watering zone out from the trunk as the root system spreads.

 Mature trees should be watered out from the canopy to capture the lateral root tips where most of the nutrients and moisture are harvested.

 When to Water a Eucalyptus Tree

 Early morning or evening is the best time for watering eucalyptus trees.
-This promotes maximum usage of water and the cooler temperatures reduce evaporation.
-Water eucalyptus deeply rather than shallow sprinkles.
+This promotes maximum usage of water, and the cooler temperatures reduce evaporation.
+Water eucalyptus deeply rather than in shallow sprinkles.
 This helps leach soil of salt buildup and allows water to reach the deeper roots.